kirenz/lab-langchain-functions/README.md

 2. If needed, provide **API-keys** (e.g. OpenAi or Hugging Face) in the file `.env-template`.
 Then save your changes and rename the file to `.env`

-3. Open *Extensions*, select *Atom One Dark Theme* and click twice on *Set Color Theme* to change the user interface
+3. Open *Extensions*, select *Atom One Dark Theme* and click on *Set Color Theme* to change the user interface

 4. Open *Explorer* and open the folder 📂 *code*.
 Now you can select a Jupyter Notebook